barumau/pandunia/epo/pandunia-epo.md

 muxinden - ĵaŭdo
 muxmula - mespilujo
 muxu - muso aŭ rato
-muzika - muziko
+muzike - muziko
-muzika ja - muzikisto
+muziker - muzikisto

 ## N